 Let us begin!

-Here are the new eBook titles for the week of 7/21 that are available from OverDrive.
+Here are the new titles available from OverDrive.

 Here is what you can find on the shelves that is new next week.
 Come in and visit us, or put your items on hold from home!
 We will let you know when they are ready for you to pick up!